The Moravian Movement

 In the next 20 years, Moravian missionaries took the gospel to Labrador, Estonia, Latvia, Finland, parts of Russia, South Africa, Ceylon, Tibet and even to America.
 They founded Bethlehem, Pennsylvania, and evangelized a number of the American Indian tribes.
 This small community did more mission work in 20 years than the entire protestant church had accomplished in the 200 years preceding them.

-It was at a Moravian Bible study in London that Charles Wesley came to faith in Christ.
+It was at a Moravian Bible study in London that John Wesley came to faith in Christ.
 His preaching was used by God to launch the Great Awakening.
 Some would say that the evangelical movement in America is actually an extension of the Moravian revival.

 And what became of the 24-hour prayer chain that began in August 1727?
 It lasted an unprecedented hundred years before it was broken!